hsaygan/B.Tech-Project/README.md

     - Creating Featuresets from Abstract Data
     - Feeding vectorized data into Neural Network
     - Modifying parameters to improve accuracy
+    - Inputting large amount of data in the network

 ## Sentiment Data Analysis Overview:
   * Creating Organized and Vectorized Data